Technical SEODefinition

 Entity Graph

-An entity graph is a knowledge structure that maps entities (people, organizations, technologies, concepts) and their relationships in your content.
-AI systems use entity graphs to understand content context, topical authority, and semantic relationships.
+A knowledge structure mapping entities and their relationships.
+AI systems use entity graphs to understand content context and topical authority.

 An entity graph represents knowledge as interconnected entities and their relationships.
 In content optimization, entities include People (authors, experts), Organizations (companies, institutions), Technologies (tools, platforms), Concepts (ideas, methodologies), Places (locations), and Products (offerings).
 Entity graphs help AI systems understand what your content is about, how concepts relate to each other, and whether you have comprehensive topic coverage.
 When AI systems analyze content, they extract entities, map relationships (e.g., "Company X uses Technology Y"), and assess whether content demonstrates topical authority through comprehensive entity coverage.